CitizensFoundation/policy-synth/agents/docs/src/rag/ingestion/baseAgent.md

 # BaseIngestionAgent

-The `BaseIngestionAgent` class is an abstract class that extends `PolicySynthAgentBase`.
+The `BaseIngestionAgent` class is an abstract class that extends `PolicySynthScAgentBase`.
 It provides various methods and properties to handle data ingestion, processing, and interaction with the OpenAI language model.

 ## Properties